 Reducio seems the most likely spell for Mr. Weasley to have used for this.

 She was a short, plump woman with a very kind face, though her eyes were presently narrowed with suspicion.

 Since Mr. Weasley is described as tall and thin, apparently Charlie and the twins Fred and George take after their mother's build while Bill, Percy, and Ron take after their father's.

 The other, who was small and red-haired, was Ron's younger sister, Ginny.

 And Ginny appears to take after her mother's build, not her father's.

 "Great long price-lists for stuff they've invented.
 Joke stuff, you know.
 Fake wands and trick sweets, loads of stuff."

-Unless the twins have confined their actual experiments to their free time at Hogwarts, they've been doing underage magic outside school.
+Unless Fred and George have confined their actual experiments to their free time at Hogwarts, they've been doing underage magic outside school.